Mike Judge: 1997–2009: King of the Hill, Office Space, and Idiocracy

 In early 1995, after the successful first run of Beavis and Butt-Head, Judge decided to create another animated series, King of the Hill.
-Judge conceived the idea for the show, drew the main characters, and wrote a pilot script.
+Judge conceived the idea for the show, designed the main characters, and wrote a pilot script.
 Fox was uncertain of the viability of Judge's concept for an animated comedy based in reality and set in the American South, so the network teamed him up with The Simpsons writer Greg Daniels.
 Judge was a former resident of Garland, Texas, upon which the fictional community of Arlen was loosely based, but as Judge stated in a later interview, the show was based more specifically on the Dallas suburb of Richardson.
 Judge voiced characters Hank Hill and Jeff Boomhauer.
 The show is about a middle-class Methodist family named the Hills living in a small town called Arlen, Texas.
 It attempts to retain a naturalistic approach, seeking humor in the conventional and mundane aspects of everyday life while dealing with issues comically.
 After its debut in 1997, the series became a large success for Fox and was named one of the best television series of the year by various publications, including Entertainment Weekly, Time, and TV Guide.